-Sometimes there is no alternative to placing a cat in boarding when you're out of town.
+Another option is placing a cat in boarding when you're out of town.
 Not everyone has friends and relatives that would be willing to take a cat in, even for just a short period of time.
-The standard of catteries varies enormously these days, so do your homework before deciding where to place your cat.
-Don't be tempted to choose the cheapest option, as price often indicates the level of care provided.
+All offical catteries are regulated and now need to be licensed with the local council so a high standard of care is guaranteed.
+Catteries are also regularly inspected.

-Good catteries will allow you to pay them a visit before your cat is boarded there - some even encourage a trial weekend to acclimatise your cat to its surroundings.
+Good catteries will allow you to pay them a visit before your cat is boarded there - some even encourage a trial weekend to acclimatise your cat to its surroundings (this may not be possible now due to COVID).
 You will be able to check out the facilities, amount of space, condition and staff to decide whether it's the right place for your pet.

 You will also get the chance to ask questions and discuss anything that might be bothering you.
 If your cat is on medication or would prefer to be boarded with other cats from your household - it is worth finding out what your options are.